All Money Is Legal: Background and recording

 In 1997, Amil formed the girl group Major Coins with Liz Leite and Monique.
 Amil was not interested in being a solo artist at the time and was uncertain about pursuing a career as a rapper, and later said, "I never looked at it as going beyond me being known in the streets."
 When Jay-Z asked Leite to provide vocals for "It's Like That" from his third studio album Vol. 2...
 Hard Knock Life (1998), Amil accompanied her to the recording studio.
 Jay-Z asked Amil to freestyle during the sessions, and her vocals were featured on the album single "Can I Get A...".
 He later encouraged her to become a solo artist.

 After Major Coins disbanded, Jay-Z signed Amil to Roc-A-Fella in 1998.
 She was one of several new artists signed to the label, and she became a high-profile member of the label and received the nicknames "Diana Ross" and "the First Lady of Roc-A-Fella".
 According to a 2015 Fact article, Amil's signing to the label became the subject of industry gossip.
 She denied reports of a pregnancy involving a married man and a romantic relationship with Jay-Z. Foxy Brown accused Jay-Z of using Amil to try to create a new artist similar to herself.
 In a 2003 interview, he denied these claims and said he stopped working with Brown in favor of Amil because the two women frequently fought on tour.

 Before the release of her debut album, Amil featured on albums by Mariah Carey, Jermaine Dupri, Tamar Braxton, and Funkmaster Flex.
 She collaborated again with Jay-Z for the 1999 singles "Nigga What, Nigga Who (Originator 99)" and "Do It Again (Put Ya Hands Up)" and the 2000 song "Hey Papi".
 Jay-Z wrote all of Amil's verses for these collaborations.
 She also performed on his Hard Knock Life tour.
 Amil, who became known as one of Jay-Z's protégés, described her work with him as "a natural thing" and "always smooth".
 As she told Vibe in 2000, "[He] just put this career in my hands.
 I went from having nothing at all to wearing diamonds."
 The same year, she appeared in a Sprite advertisement campaign alongside Roxanne Shante, Mia X, Angie Martinez, and Eve; they are referred to as the Five Deadly Women, a reference to the 1978 film Five Deadly Venoms.
 She also played a lead character, Tanya, in the 2000 direct-to-video film Get Down or Lay Down; it was distributed through a joint deal with Roc-A-Fella and Miramax.
-Amil was also the only prominent female in the 2000 documentary Backstage.
+Amil was also the only prominent woman in the 2000 documentary Backstage.